ykumawat/react-babel-plugins-web-071717/README.md

 # React Babel Plugins

+## Overview

+We'll explain what Babel does and how to use it for React development.

 ## Objectives
-1. Explain how to find Babel plugins
+1. Define and describe the benefits of using Babel plugins
+2. Find Babel plugins and install them
 2. Describe a few useful plugins for React development

 ## Babel recap